 Peace Coffee was founded in 1996 with one simple mission; to make memorable coffee that honors the farmer, cares for the planet, empowers its staff, and serves its customers to help change the way we view this beloved drink.
 We invest in our farmer cooperatives by forming long-term trading relationships and foster collaboration by importing coffees with a cooperative of our own.
 Our roasting operation seeks to minimize environmental impact by delivering coffee via bicycle, occupying a green building, composting waste, and using intermodal transit (e.g., rail and truck) for our green coffee deliveries.
 We seek to stand as a bridge for farmers by connecting our customers to the real challenges farmers face through climate change education and advocacy.
 Coffee is made for conversation, whether with others or within ourselves.
-We aim to engage in productive dialogue with our partners, staff, and consumers that manifests creative problem solving, nimble processes, and enthusiastic activism for change.
+We aim to engage in productive dialogue with our partners, staff, and consumers that manifest creative problem solving, nimble processes, and enthusiastic activism for change.

 part of a movement

-Though we have stayed true to our commitment of roasting 100% organic and fair trade coffee, we have long wanted to be part of a movement to push ourselves to assess and do better as a whole.
+Though we have stayed true to our commitment to roasting 100% organic and fair trade coffee, we have long wanted to be part of a movement to push ourselves to assess and do better as a whole.
 B Corp certification propels us forward with a statement about the entirety of our business practices that consumers can trust.
 It speaks to the root of our company, founded on the idea that our products should bear the highest social and ethical standards, and shows that the branches of our business are working in harmony with these ambitions.

 what’s a B Corporation?